Carl H. Lindner College of Business: Student organizations

-Rankings and recognition
+Rankings

 Lindner College houses several ranked programs, including an undergraduate Accounting program that ranks 10th in US and a Real Estate that has been named the 5th most influential in US by the Journal of Real Estate Economics.
 The Princeton Review and Entrepreneur Magazine have also recognized the entrepreneurship program as one of the top 25 in the nation.

 U.S. News & World Report 2011: